 A detailed study of functions and their applications including linear, quadratic, polynomial, rational, radical, absolute value, exponential, and logarithmic functions.
 Topics also include systems of equations and matrices.
-Prerequisite: Acceptable ACT score OR Compass score.
+Prerequisite: Acceptable ACT score or equivalent test score.
 ACTS Course Number: MATH 1103.
-This course is offered on the Beebe campus during the Fall and Spring semesters and online during the Fall, Spring, and Summer semesters.
+This course is offered on the Beebe campus during the fall and spring semesters and online during the fall, spring, and Summer semesters.